schoolofdevops/ultimate-kubernetes-bootcamp/chapters/cluster-setup-kubespray.md

 ## Install Kubectl

-`On Workstation`
+`On control node`

-Before we proceed further, we will need to install **kubectl** binary in our workstation.
+Before we proceed further, we will need to install **kubectl** binary in our control node.
 Read installation procedure from this [link](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ## Getting the Kubernetes Configuration File

-`On Workstation`
+`On control node`

 Once the cluster setup is done, we have to copy over the cluster config file from the master machine.
 We will discuss about this file extensively in the next chapter.